What makes Catholic Schools so unique?

 Can Divine Redeemer Catholic School provide for my child’s training for First Communion, Reconciliation, and Confirmation?

-As a Catholic school, we are qualified to provide Cachtecetical training for our students.
-For more information, see the page under “Catechism”.
+As a Catholic school, we are qualified to provide Catechetical training for our students.

-We offer a Pre-K program to students who will turn four years old before October 1st of each year.
+We offer a 3 year old Preschool program for children who are potty trained.
+Our preschool program emphasizes socialization, exploration, play with others, community, and faith.
+Our Pre-Kindergarten program is for students who will turn four years old before October 1st of each year.
 Like our other grades, our Pre-K program emphasizes academics, community, and faith.
 We strive to prepare our students for our Kindergarten program; our curriculum includes hand-on academic development, guided play to promote socialization between students, and spiritual prayer.
-Pre-K is a half-day program; classes begin at 7:45 and end at 10:45.
-PreK students do not wear uniforms, but do follow a defined dress code.

 What are the school hours?

 School begins at 7:45 AM and ends at 3:00.
 School doors open at 7:15, and parents have until 3:15 to pick up their children.
-On-site before and after-school care is available, and parents can sign up for daycare on days when school is not in session.
+On-site before and after-school Extended Care is available, and parents can sign up for daycare on days when school is not in session.

-Will my child be safe at Divine Redeemer Catholic Scool?
+Will my child be safe at Divine Redeemer Catholic School?

 We pride ourselves on the safety of the students at our school.
-Building doors are locked during school hours, and all visitors are checked in at the main office.
-School doors are constantly monitored through a video surveillance system.
-All volunteers (be they clergy or lay-people) must undergo an interview, training program, and criminal background check prior to their service.
+Building doors are locked during school hours, and all visitors are checked in at the main office through our Raptor system.
+School doors and hallways are constantly monitored through a video surveillance system.
+All volunteers (be they clergy or lay-people) must undergo a training program, and criminal background check prior to their service.
 All after-school activities and recesses are monitored by approved school faculty or staff.

 Is there a school uniform at Divine Redeemer?